wlh320/portguard/README.md

 	```
 	host = '192.168.1.1'         # host of server
 	port = 8022                  # port of server
-	remote = '127.0.0.1:1080'    # default remote address (can be customized per client)
+	remote = '127.0.0.1:1080'    # default static remote (can be customized per client)
+	# remote = 'socks5'          # or use dynamic remote
 	```

 2. Generate server keypair by running `portguard gen-key -c config.toml`.